zyzalfors/EAPS2SaveChecksumFixer/README.md

 # EA PS2 Save Checksum Fixer
 This command-line tool repairs checksums in save files for several Electronic Arts PlayStation 2 games.

-Some EA PS2 games use a common checksum routine—with some exceptions for Need for Speed Underground/Most Wanted—to guarantee the integrity of save data.
-In general, similar checksum routines can be found in other EA games for other platforms.
+Some EA PS2 games use common/similar checksum routines to guarantee the integrity of save data.

-After modifying a save file with an editor or manually changing its contents, the checksum may no longer match the data, causing the game to reject the save or report it as corrupted.
-This tool recalculates and fixes the checksums so that modified saves can be recognized by the game again.

 Currently supported PS2 games:
 * Need for Speed Underground